Urban-Analytics-Technology-Platform/poppusher/docs/flow-diagram.md

         `")
         direction TB
         fA("`**popgetter-cli**
-          A commandline tools to query and download data`") fB("`**popgetter-py**
+          A commandline tool to query and download data`") fB("`**popgetter-py**
           Enables access from Python`")
         fC("`**popgetter-browser**